 One of the main aims of our Vision Statement is 'To celebrate our Christian ethos and serve from our hearts with joy and compassion.'
-We aim for our collective worship to reflect the distinctive nature of our C of E Status and to reflect the Christian principles on which the Federation was established Worship is a central part of our schools life.
+We aim for our collective worship to reflect the distinctive nature of our Church of England Status and to reflect the Christian principles on which the Federation was established.
+Worship is a central part of our schools life.
 Each day there are opportunities to gather together for a time of reflection and worship.
+It is an opportunity to encounter faith by engaging in conversations about Faith, both as individuals and together.
 These times are planned to allow time for that intimacy which the Federation ethos engenders and to ensure that they are inclusive, invitational and inspiring.
-Our aim is to allow the school families to gather together to focus on the glory of God and His creation where all children and families feel safe, valued and cared for.
+This is an approach that seeks to meet the needs of all, wherever they may be on their journey of faith or belief.
+Our aim is to allow our school communities to gather together to focus on the glory of God and His creation where all children and families feel safe, valued and cared for.
 We recognise that Collective Worship is a major contributor to the spiritual and moral development of pupils, which is a prime goal of education.
+We use The Church of England document 'Collective Worship in Church of England Schools' 2021 as guidance when planning, delivering, monitoring and reviewing our collective worship.
+It is reference in this policy on italics.